Healthy Forests Need Healthy Markets

 On the other hand, these policies could help keep family-owned forests with a commitment to utilize high environmental standards.
 However, if these policies are structured to discourage the use of wood products, particularly from ATFS-certified forests, family forest owners will be unable to access these growing markets, potentially foregoing added income important for helping families stay on the land and keep their land forested.

 Non-traditional forest product markets.
 Increasing consumer demand for "green," or environmentally responsible, products is rapidly increasing.
 Wood is one of the most environmentally friendly materials, as it is both renewable and plentiful.
-Currently, green promotional programs, such as the USDA Biobased Markets Program, exclude the use of forest products, and instead, promote biobased products that are imported from other countries and at great distances.
+The 2014 Farm Bill made some changes to a prominent green promotional program, the USDA Biobased Markets Program, to include more forest products.
+The Biobased Markets Program, which previously excluded the use of most forest products, promotes biobased products with a label in the marketplace and a federal procurement program.

 Forest Market Policy Priorities

 AFF supports public and private sector policies that help forest owners keep their forests healthy and productive.
 We work to strengthen markets for wood products by encouraging the use of forest products produced from American Tree Farm System-certified lands, which flows into the Sustainable Forestry Initiative® (SFI) Chain of Custody system.
 The SFI market signal provides customers with assurance that the products they purchase are sustainable.

 AFF also supports policies that enable landowners to participate in non-traditional forest products markets, giving them a seat at the table in renewable energy, ecosystem services markets, and habitat credit schemes for endangered species.

 Support green procurement and green building policies that encourages the use of wood products from ATFS-certified family forests.

 In addition to support for traditional markets, AFF supports on the ground programs, dedicated to developing new market opportunities for landowners.